package-dev/ffmpeg-kit-ios-https/README.md

+## Origin

+This repository is adapted and maintained as an iOS-focused HTTPS distribution and was originally cloned/forked from FFmpegKit for React Native.
+For reference, see `ffmpeg-kit-react-native` on npm: `https://www.npmjs.com/package/ffmpeg-kit-react-native`.

 # ffmpeg-kit-ios-https

 An iOS wrapper around FFmpeg Kit with HTTPS support.
 This project helps you integrate FFmpeg into iOS apps quickly with configurations suitable for HTTPS-based transfers and streaming.